 Audiences and critics alike decried the anti-Semitism in the Turkish film, "Valley of the Wolves."
 The action-packed movie version of a TV series of the same name showed a battle between Turkish soldiers and Israel.
 The film employed "anti-American, anti-Israeli and anti-Semitic stereotypes and was inciteful," according to several organizations.

 Just how difficult it can still be to address the subject matter of World War II is evident in the response to a three-part German TV series from 2013, "Generation War."
 The series follows a handful of German soldiers fighting on the eastern front.
 It was criticized in Poland for anti-Semitism and was said to have represented the Polish resistance.

 Margarethe von Trotta's film about Hannah Arendt was well received in 2012.
 The director sketched a balanced portrait of the philosopher and publicist who, in the 1960s, grappled with a figure who was largely responsible for the Nazi genocide: Adolf Eichmann.
 Arendt coined the phrase "the banality of evil" to explain anti-Semitism clothed in seemingly harmless bureaucracy.

 The 'Wonder Woman' controversy

-Because the protagonist of the current Hollywood super hero hit "Wonder Woman" is played by Israeli Gal Gado, the film was not shown in a number of Arab countries.
-Gado herself had served in the Israeli army and defended her experience.
+Because the protagonist of the current Hollywood super hero hit "Wonder Woman" is played by Israeli Gal Gadot, the film was not shown in a number of Arab countries.
+Gadot herself had served in the Israeli army and defended her experience.
 Not showing "Wonder Woman" is anti-Semitic, according to the public sentiment in Israel.